eformat/chat-withme/README.md

 (8 rows)
 ```

-### Sentiment Analysis using Spark for Streaming
+### NLP Sentiment Analysis using Spark for Streaming

-Checkout the [`sentiment.ipynb`](sentiment.ipynb) notebook for sentiment analysis using Spark for Streaming.
+Checkout the [`sentiment.ipynb`](sentiment.ipynb) notebook for natural language processing and sentiment analysis using Spark for Streaming.

 ![images/sentiment-spark.png](images/sentiment-spark.png)